krobus00/OneSignal-Nextjs-Sample/README.md

 ## Add OneSignal SDK Script

-In order to make use of the two service workers, the OneSignal SDK script must be loaded.
-Add the OneSignalSDK script under the `Head` component in  `pages/index.js` .
+The OneSignal SDK script must be loaded to make use of the two service workers.
+Add the OneSignalSDK script under the `Head` component in  `pages/index.js`.

 ```html
 <Head>